-Between pictures, videos, powerpoint presentations and plain old docs, you need a place to store all that important information.
+Between pictures, videos, PowerPoint presentations and plain old docs, you need a place to store all that important information.
 For most individuals and for businesses large and small, a computer rarely offers enough storage.
-Luckily, there are lots of places online (or “in the cloud”) where you can keep your files safe and accessible.
-Best of all, many of them integrate seamlessly with Wix so you can access all your precious pics and docs and use them when you create your website!
+Luckily, there are lots of free web hosting solutions available, where you can keep your files safe and accessible online.

 Having trouble knowing where to turn?
-Here are some hints about what to look for when choosing a storage solution and a review of some of the top online storage places.
+Here are some hints about what to look for when choosing a storage solution and a review of some of the top online storage options.

 Why you need online storage